slac-dynaboost/eryx/mktests.md

 ### Technical Guidance
 - Parse logs to extract method entry/exit info, computation values, and intermediate results.
 - Compare extracted values against expected known good values.
+- Inline extracted numerical log values should be embedded in test assertions for immediate validation.
 - Verify the sequence of operations (logging of entry, exit, and intermediate steps).
 - Validate intermediate results and ensure proper error logging.
 - Start with small test cases and incrementally build up to integration and edge case scenarios.